Asian hornet: Pest status and invasiveness

 As an invasive species, the Asian hornet appeared earliest in France, Spain, Portugal, South Korea, and Japan.
 Further invasions are ongoing in various countries, including much of Europe.
 Humans have been attacked after disturbing hornets; although the species is not aggressive, it "charges in a group as soon as it feels its nest is threatened".
 People have been hospitalised in France after suffering anaphylactic shock as a result of multiple stings.
 Because of Asian hornets' larger size, their stings are more serious than those of western honey bees.
 In November 2017, a man was killed in Galicia, Spain after being stung over 20 times while pruning an apple tree.
 Several people have died in south west France near the original introduction site, including a resident of Chaillevette, Charente-Maritime, a 60-year-old woman in Gironde, Nouvelle-Aquitaine in 2019, and a farmer in Orival, Charente in 2020.
 There were nineteen confirmed Asian hornet sightings in England between 2016 and 2020, including ten nests, all of which were destroyed.

 The Asian hornet has been reported as naturalised on the Japanese island of Tsushima since about 2010.

 In Europe, the Asian hornet is included since 2016 in the list of Invasive Alien Species of Union concern ("the Union list"), meaning that it cannot be intentionally imported, kept, bred, transported (except for purposes of eradication), offered for sale, used or exchanged, permitted to reproduce in any way, or released into the environment, in the European Union.

 In August 2023, the Georgia Department of Agriculture, in coordination with the United States Department of Agriculture Plant & Animal Health Inspection Service and the University of Georgia, confirmed the presence of a yellow-legged hornet near Savannah, Georgia.
 This is the first time a live specimen of this species has been detected in the United States.
 This was followed by the first report of the species from South Carolina in November 2023, and the discovery of nests in 2024.

 Climate change may increase invasive success of the yellow-legged hornet in northern Europe and the US due to increased temperatures, although warmer temperatures are not necessary for the establishment of this species in these regions.

+Control

+Particularly in regions where hornets are beginning to spread but are not established, control is focused on locating and destroying nests.
+In the UK the public is encouraged to report suspected sightings using the mobile phone Asian Hornet Watch app.
+When there have been sightings, food traps at different locations are used to attract hornets, then monitor the direction and timing of their flights; this makes it possible to infer the likely location of a nest.
+Tiny GPS radio trackers attached to insects and AI-assisted cameras can narrow down the location.
+When the search converges on a location, the nest is sought visually and destroyed.